jnozzi/cocoadev.com/markdown/HowToRenameAVolume.md

 Is there a way to rename a mounted volume programatically?

 ----
 The disktool command line utility has a '-n' switch for renaming volumes ...
-Perhaps a simple General/NSTask wrapper?
+Perhaps a simple NSTask wrapper?

 ----

-General/NSAppleScript would do the trick as well.
+NSAppleScript would do the trick as well.

 tell application "System Events"